jshaffstall/PatreonClient/README.md

 At some point during the upgrade process it should give you a list of tasks it has done.
 One of those should be the create of the patreon_user table.

+*Login with Patreon*

+You should now see a Login with Patreon link along the top right of your wiki.
+Logging in will create a MediaWiki user tied to that Patreon account.

 ## License

 LGPL (GNU Lesser General Public License) http://www.gnu.org/licenses/lgpl.html